sr229/nodejs-kotori/README.md

 EVERYTHING!!!

-if you have any feature you want to add for that bot, simply do a merge request in master and I will review it if it's good enough to be merged on the master.
+if you have any feature you want to add for that bot, simply do a merge request in master and I will review it if it's good enough to be merged on daily.